motech/motech/docs/source/get_started/model_data/model_data.rst

 .. note::

     EUDE are never assigned to any module.
-For DDE, the module name should not contain the "platform" prefix, if the module has one.
+For DDE, the module name should not contain the "motech" or "motech-platform" prefix, if the module has one.